7 Times TV And Movies Got Diabetes Wrong

 2 – Do No Harm

 This short-lived NBC drama told the tale of a high-powered neurosurgeon afflicted with an evil split personality that took over from 8:25 PM to 8:25 AM.
-While T1Ds who go low can often seem like completely different people, that’s not what put Do No Harm into the hall of shame.
+While people with type 1 diabetes (T1Ds) who go low can often seem like completely different people, that’s not what put Do No Harm into the hall of shame.
 The protagonist explained his inability to be on call in the evenings by saying he has diabetes, and despite working in a hospital, nobody calls him on how ludicrous that excuse is.

 3 – The Big Bang Theory

 This is a sterling illustration of lazy writers using diabetes as a punchline.
-Painting diabetics as lacking in self-control is one of the worst stereotypes the disease has.
-There’s absolutely no reason a diabetic shouldn’t allow themselves to have dessert once in a while, especially if their glucose levels are under control.
+Painting people with diabetes as lacking in self-control is one of the worst stereotypes the disease has.
+There’s absolutely no reason a person with diabetes shouldn’t allow themselves to have dessert once in a while, especially if their blood glucose levels are under control.
 Shaming sufferers of a chronic disease is about as low as it gets.

 4 – Big Nothing